2nd Maccabees Chapter 7

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator.
 For more info click here

-‘s covenant of everlasting life: but you, through the judgment of Elohimהָאֱלֹהִים
+‘s covenant: but you, by the judgement of Elohimהָאֱלֹהִים

 the God – Hebrew Noun: Common Masculine Plural Construct root word is Elohim for more info on the word click here

-, shall receive just punishment for your pride.
+, shall receive the just punishment for your arrogance.

-7:37 But I, like my brothers, offer up my body and life for the laws* The expression belongs to the Greek jurisprudence, but for the author “the laws” are fundamentally “the Law” or “the Torah” – From the New Jerusalem Bible of our forefathers, begging Elohimאֱלֹהִים
+7:37 I too, like my brothers, submit my body and life for the laws* The expression belongs to the Greek jurisprudence, but for the author “the laws” are fundamentally “the Law” or “the Torah” – From the New Jerusalem Bible of our forefathers, begging Elohim אֱלֹהִים

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator.
 For more info click here